What to Watch This Weekend | December 7–10

-CableTV.com’s sizzling viewing recommendations for shows, movies, sports, and more on TV this week.
+CableTV.com’s most excellent viewing recommendations for shows, movies, sports, and more on TV this weekend.

 Jump to your preferred streaming service